Beyond heat baths II: Framework for generalized thermodynamic resource theories

 \section{Abstract}

 Thermodynamics, which describes vast systems, has been reconciled with small scales, relevant to single-molecule experiments, in \emph{resource theories}.
 Resource theories have been used to model exchanges of energy and information.
 Recently, particle exchanges were modeled; and an umbrella family of thermodynamic resource theories was proposed to model diverse baths, interactions, and free energies.
 This paper motivates and details the family's structure and prospective applications.
 How to model electrochemical, gravitational, magnetic, and other thermodynamic systems is explained.
 Szil\'{a}rd's engine and Landauer's Principle are generalized, as resourcefulness is shown to be convertible not only between information and gravitational energy, but also among diverse degrees of freedom.
 Extensive variables are associated with quantum operators that might fail to commute, introducing extra nonclassicality into thermodynamic resource theories.
+An early version of this paper partially motivated the later development of noncommutative thermalization.
 This generalization expands the theories' potential for modeling realistic systems with which small-scale statistical mechanics might be tested experimentally.